ServiceStackApps/Chat-React/README.md

 ## Modern [React.js](http://facebook.github.io/react/) Apps with .NET

-The ServiceStackVS **ReactJS App** template shares the same modern approach as the [AngularJS App](https://github.com/ServiceStack/ServiceStackVS/blob/master/angular-spa.md) template highlighting our recommended approach for building modern Single Page Apps in .NET by leveraging **node.js** ecosystem for managing all aspects of Client App development with the best-in-class libraries below:
+The new ServiceStackVS **ReactJS App** template shares the same approach for developing modern Single Page Apps in VS.NET as the [AngularJS App](https://github.com/ServiceStack/ServiceStackVS/blob/master/angular-spa.md) template by leveraging the **node.js** ecosystem for managing all aspects of Client App development using the best-in-class libraries:

  - [npm](https://www.npmjs.org/) to manage node.js dependencies (bower, grunt, gulp)
  - [Bower](http://bower.io/) for managing client dependencies (angular, jquery, bootstrap, etc)
  - [Grunt](http://gruntjs.com/) as the primary task runner for server, client packaging and deployments
  - [Gulp](http://gulpjs.com/) used by Grunt to do the heavy-lifting bundling and minification

-The ServiceStackVS VS.NET templates conveniently pre-configures the above libraries into a working out-of-the-box solution, including high-level grunt tasks to take care of the full-dev-cycle of **building**, **packaging** and **deploying** your app:
+The templates conveniently pre-configures the above libraries into a working out-of-the-box solution, including high-level grunt tasks to take care of the full-dev-cycle of **building**, **packaging** and **deploying** your app:

  - **[01-run-tests](https://github.com/ServiceStack/ServiceStackVS/blob/angular-spa-template/angular-spa.md#01-run-tests)** - Runs Karma JavaScript Unit Tests
  - **[02-package-server](https://github.com/ServiceStack/ServiceStackVS/blob/angular-spa-template/angular-spa.md#02-package-server)** - Uses msbuild to build the application and copies server artefacts to `/wwwroot`